smuller/RaCUDA/README.md

 This repository also contains, in the folder `popl21', the following items specific to our POPL '21 paper:

-  * `coq': Coq scripts
+  * `coq`: Coq scripts
-  * `curesults': Profiling results for GPU executions of kernels.
+  * `curesults`: Profiling results for GPU executions of kernels.
-  * `experiments': Experiment scripts for reproducing the POPL '21 results
+  * `experiments`: Experiment scripts for reproducing the POPL '21 results
-  * `kernels': The CUDA kernels used as benchmarks in the evaluation.
+  * `kernels`: The CUDA kernels used as benchmarks in the evaluation.
     These may overlap with the example kernels in the top level of the repo, but are included here as a record of the benchmarks used in the POPL '21 evaluation
-  * `model-eval': Spreadsheets of the results comparing the evaluation costs obtained by simulating the cost semantics in the paper with those obtained from profiling GPU executions.
+  * `model-eval`: Spreadsheets of the results comparing the evaluation costs obtained by simulating the cost semantics in the paper with those obtained from profiling GPU executions.
-  * `paper-analysis-results': Results from analyzing the kernels in our experiments.
+  * `paper-analysis-results`: Results from analyzing the kernels in our experiments.
-  * `params': Parameter files for use in analyzing and simulating the benchmark kernels.
+  * `params`: Parameter files for use in analyzing and simulating the benchmark kernels.
-  * `plot': gnuplot files and plots for Figure 7 of the paper.
+  * `plot`: gnuplot files and plots for Figure 7 of the paper.
-  * `simresults': Results from simulating execution of the kernels in our experiments.
+  * `simresults`: Results from simulating execution of the kernels in our experiments.

 ## To build RaCUDA: